-There are two federally listed (Endangered Species Act of 1973) terrestrial wildlife species with some potential to occur in the PEA: greater sage-grouse (federal candidate; Centrocercus urophasianus) and yellow-billed cuckoo (federal threatened; Coccyzus americanus); both are also USFS R4 sensitive species.
+There are two federally listed (Endangered Species Act of 1973) terrestrial wildlife species with some potential to occur in the PEA: greater sage-grouse (federal candidate; Centrocercus urophasianus) and yellow-billed cuckoo (federal threatened; Coccyzus americanus).
 However, the Project Area is not within any sage grouse management areas as identified in the Conservation Plan for Greater Sage-grouse in Utah (Utah 2013).
-These species are also USFS R4 sensitive species.
-There is one state sensitive species (smooth greensnake [Opheodrys vernalis]) with the potential to occur in the PEA.
 On-site surveys will be required to determine if any potential special-status terrestrial wildlife species or their habitats currently occur in the Project Area.